threekeytherapy/threekeytherapy.com/_pages/pricing.md

 **Standard:** 95 €
 **Reduced:** 85 € (for people with low & no income)
 **Business Invoice:** 105 €

-*20 € discount when booking 3 sessions in advance.*
 *Cancellations less than 24 hours in advance and no-shows are charged at 100%.*

 ---